mikependon/RepoDB/README.md

 ### Community engagements

-An an author, I would like to build a healthy and active community that would help fellow .NET developers build the knowledge-base when it comes to database accessibility.
+As an author, I would like to build a healthy and active community that would help fellow .NET developers build the knowledge-base when it comes to database accessibility.
 Please get in touch via:

 - [GitHub](https://github.com/mikependon/RepoDb/issues) - for any issues, requests and problems.
 - [StackOverflow](https://stackoverflow.com/questions/tagged/repodb) - for any technical questions.